-In this article, we’ll examine how to install macOS High Sierra on a virtual machine on VMware vSphere Hypervisor ESXi server.
+In this article, we’ll examine how to build macOS High Sierra on a virtual machine on VMware vSphere Hypervisor ESXi server.

-How to Install macOS High Sierra on VMware ESXi
+How to Run macOS High Sierra on VMware ESXi

 It is quite simple to install macOS High Sierra on PC or Laptop with virtualization programs without a Mac computer.